rwhitman2017/RNA-Network-Defense-Tool/README.md

 # RNA Network Defense Tool

 The RNA Network Defense Tool is a tool designed to run on the router.
-It is capable of detecting different port scan variants such as TCP SYN scans, FIN scans, UDP scans, including ICMP flooding.
-Different options exist allowing you to receive email notifications.
+It is capable of detecting different port scan variants such as TCP SYN scans, FIN scans, UDP scans, and additionally it can detect ICMP flooding.
+Different options exist allowing you to receive email notifications realtime when these potential attacks take place.

 ## Getting Started